 - While the winter jackets on our list are selected due to their balance of style and functionality, jackets tend to be more about aesthetics than warmth.
 Coats, on the other hand, are categorically outerwear, and therefore are inherently warm.

-- Jackets are great for hiking, ski-ing, and general outdoor adventures.
+- Jackets are great for hiking, skiing, and general outdoor adventures.
 They’re made for movement.
 Coats are wonderful for meandering through town in style and warmth, but due to their length, tend to allow a little less freedom of movement.

-Best material for winter coats
+The best material for winter coats

 Arguably the most crucial element of the success of your winter coat, the fabric of a coat can make or break it:

 If money is no option, opt for a pure wool coat.
-Wool is naturally breathable, and contrary to popular belief, it’s actually highly water-resistant.
+Wool is naturally breathable and contrary to popular belief, it’s actually highly water-resistant.
 So, although a soft wool looks like it’ll absorb every drop of the next downpour, you’re actually going to stay drier than you’d expect.

-Nylon is an excellent choice for the outer-lining of a good winter coat.
+Nylon is an excellent choice for the outer lining of a good winter coat.
 It’s very dense, and therefore is a great barrier against persistent gushes of winter winds and rain.

 Down is a filler material.
 Made from the feathers of ducks or geese, down is a hugely effective natural insulator.
 Thick down creates miniscule air pockets, which trap and retain warm air, keeping you oh-so-snug no matter what the weather’s up to.

-Providing it’s fully-lined, cotton can be an excellent choice of fabric when you’re deciding on a winter coat.
+Providing it’s fully lined, cotton can be an excellent choice of fabric when you’re deciding on a winter coat.
 The beauty of cotton is that it can be thin and lightweight for summer weather, or thick, yet very much pliable, for the colder months.
 Both durable and breathable, you won’t regret choosing a cotton winter coat.